Rachel M. Johnson is a lover of all things pop culture. She's been writing about music and entertainment online for years.

-22. According to Paul Anka, Sinatra did in fact have connections to the mob.
-Anka said Sinatra would perform favors for mobsters, and they would in turn provide him with thousands of dollars worth of chips to play in the casino.
+22. According to Paul Anka, Sinatra did, in fact, have connections to the mob.
+Anka said Sinatra would perform favors for mobsters, and they would, in turn, provide him with thousands of dollars worth of chips to play in the casino.

 23. Chicago mob boss Sam Giancana's men offered to kill Frank Sinatra in response to the singer's failed attempts to get the Kennedys to stop their crackdown on organized crime.
-On an FBI wire tap, the mobster was heard saying, "Let's hit Sinatra.
+On an FBI wiretap, the mobster was heard saying, "Let's hit Sinatra.
 Or I could whack out a couple of those other guys."
 Rather than kill them, Giancana and Sinatra worked out a mutually beneficial deal.

 24. In 1967, billionaire Howard Hughes bought real estate (including the Sands).
 Hughes took a hard line with his performers, cutting off Sinatra's generous credit line.
-This caused Sinatra to move to Caesar's Palace, while Dean Martin and Sammy Davis Jr. initially remained.
+This caused Sinatra to move to Caesar's Palace, while Dean Martin and Sammy Davis Jr. remained.

 © 2020 Rachel M Johnson